 Marine Corps Yumi is a manga drawn by Takeshi Nogami of Strike Witches and Girls und Panzer, and written and translated by Marine Anastasia Moreno.
 The series shows remarkable accuracy thanks to Moreno's former experiences.

-Sadly, after a long battle with cancer, Moreno passed away on July 12th, 2015.
+Sadly, after a long battle with cancer, Moreno Died During Production away on July 12th, 2015.
 The series was continued by Nogami as he was given the whole plot by Moreno before her death and the English translation was to be continued by Dan Kanemitsu.
 However, those English translations never appeared so Hyakuro Translations translated the rest of the chapters in April 2018.
 On June 20th, 2017, Takeshi announced that he had finished all the stories of Marine Corps Yumi for a total of seven volumes.

 This series contains examples of: